 - The school (Occupational Therapy Assistant [OTA] Program Director/Academic Fieldwork Coordinator) will assign the student to a fieldwork site. - The student may not refuse a fieldwork site. - The student will be withdrawn if he/she requests or receives remuneration for fieldwork activities. - Any falsification of fieldwork documentation, including time sheet, will result in withdrawal. - Even though all OTA students are required to have a criminal background check at admission, certain fieldwork sites may require a second background check immediately prior to fieldwork assignment. - All OTA students are required to have a drug test immediately prior to fieldwork assignment.
 A positive drug test followed by a reconfirming drug test, within 24 hours of the request, will result in withdrawal. - Students must complete Fieldwork I within 3 weeks, Fieldwork IIa within 8 weeks, and Fieldwork II within 8 weeks from the start of the courses.
+Students must complete all Level II Fieldwork within 12 months following completion of the didactic portion of the program.
 If a student, for any reason, is unable to complete a clinical course, s/he will be withdrawn from the program.
 The student may then petition for reentry in accordance with institutional policy, but no later than 12 months after their date of withdrawal.
 In all cases, a student must complete all graduation, fieldwork and experiential requirements within Maximum Timeframe as defined in the Institution's Satisfactory Academic Progress Policy.